JLeigh101/Bird-Clustering/README.md

 4. Use Flask to define API endpoints for our javascript files to reference and pull data from
   * the Flask routes return sql queries of our sqlite database using sqlalchemy and return the data in JSON format using the jsonify(data) function
 5. Create a javascript file that creates data visualizations using Leaflet.js and Plotly.js.
 Data was accessed from our API endpoints using D3.js
+6. Index the .html and manage styling in final-index.html and markers.css

 The applications, libraries and tools that we used include:
 - Applications